andyzg/gallery/README.md

 ### Row Configuration
 - `maxHeight` (Integer): The max height in px for each photo. *Default is `400`*.

+## Fun Facts
+- No jQuery is used.
+AT ALL! 🔥🔥🔥
+- No Bootstrap is used.
+AT ALL! 🔥🔥🔥
+- It uses ES6.
+NEW TECH! 🔥🔥🔥
+- It has no local dependencies.
+SAY WHAT! 🔥🔥🔥

+🔥🔥🔥

 ---

 ## Next Steps